Choices – What Will Yours Be Today?

 You know, you and I have made wrong choices all throughout life.
 In fact we were born sinners and automatically made the choice to go away from God, yet God in His mercy sent His only begotten Son to pay the consequences for us so that we would not have to spend eternity in hell.
-But it is up to us to choose this day who we will serve.
-Will you choose to serve God?
+He chose to die for us so that we could have life in Him.

 We do rejoice in this:

 Her choices, though not right, have cause her to turn back to the Lord

 Her choices have driven her very close to the Lord in this past year

 Her choices have given her an amazing testimony to all of us that she can trust in the Lord in spite of difficult circumstances.

 - She says she knows this is God’s will for her.
 She is accepting it as from Him.
 She is ready to witness to those she will be in contact daily as she is in prison.
 She is fully trusting God through all of it.

 - As our church shed many tears about this, it has drawn us closer to each other and closer to the Lord.
 We are blessed by her attitude and example to all of us